lcwhite29/Project-NLP/README.md

 ![](Picture_12.png)

-- The second model I use is a Random Forest Classifier.
+- The second model I tried out is a random forest classifier.
-- For this model, I import stopwords from nltk and also string.
-I use these to make a function which can remove punctuation and stopwords.
+- For this model, I also imported stopwords from nltk and string.
+I used these to make a function which can remove punctuation and stopwords from the reviews as I thought that this might improve the accuracy of the model.
-- Then I import the TfidfTransformer, the Pipeline and the RandomForestClassifier from sklearn.
+- Then I imported the TfidfTransformer, the Pipeline and the RandomForestClassifier from sklearn.
-- This model has an accuracy of **0.84**.
+- Once I fitted and predicted using the model the classification report gave the model an accuracy of **0.84**.
-- Below is the confusion matrix for the RandomForestClassifier model.
-Note this model is more likely to classify good reviews as bad than the previous model.
+- Below is the confusion matrix for the random forest classifier model.
+Note this model is more likely to classify good reviews as bad reviews than the previous model.

 ![](Picture_13.png)